-Fascia itself is very strong, flexible and dynamic and so responds well to stretching.
-The fascia looses its elasticity through physical and emotional trauma and poor posture.
+Fascia itself is very strong, flexible, and dynamic and so responds well to stretching.
+The fascia loses its elasticity through physical and emotional trauma and poor posture.
 This results in the fascia hardening and the general flexibility of both the fascia and the muscle it surrounds, decreases.

-This form of treatment is very gentle and does not hurt.
+This form of treatment is very gentle and should not hurt.
 Many patients find it extremely relaxing.
-No oil or cream is used during myofascial release, as this allows a firm grip of the skin.
+Massage therapists are unlikely to use oil or cream as a lubricant during myofascial release, as they can get a firmer grip on the skin during treatment.